timelystream/timelystream.com/docs/sql/data-types/enum.md

 ```

 ### Enum Vs. Strings
-DuckDB Enums are automatically cast to `VARCHAR` types whenever necessary.
+Blazar Enums are automatically cast to `VARCHAR` types whenever necessary.
 This characteristic allows for `ENUM` columns to be used in any `VARCHAR` function.
 In addition, it also allows for comparisons between different `ENUM` columns, or an `ENUM` and a `VARCHAR` column.

 For example:
 ```sql